Assamese Hindu Wedding Reception – Post-Wedding Ceremony

-This ritual of exchanging the salt, symbolizes the blending of the daughter-in-law to the groom’s family, just like salt
+This ritual of exchanging salt, symbolizes the blending of the daughter-in-law with the groom’s family, just like salt

 There is another post-wedding tradition for the bride and the groom to participate in, and it takes place eight days after their wedding.

 Aanth Mongola – the 8th-day ceremony